Pricing Water Fairly in Southern California

 At Issue: San Diego’s Above-Market Water Purchase

 A key issue is SDCWA’s agreement to purchase water from the Imperial Irrigation District (IID).
-SDCWA chose to pay more for IID water than it would for Metropolitan’s supplies to achieve a degree of water independence and additional reliability.
-However, SDCWA has no pipeline network to transport this water from IID and can only use Metropolitan’s facilities.
-Metropolitan subsequently agreed to accommodate SDCWA’s request to transport the IID water at a set price.
-SDCWA’s lawsuit now seeks to change that price structure.
-If successful, SDCWA’s lawsuit would shift the cost of delivering San Diego’s IID water to consumers in Los Angeles, Orange, Ventura, Riverside and San Bernardino counties.
+SDCWA chose to pay more for IID water than it would for Metropolitan’s water, supposedly to achieve a degree of water independence and additional reliability.
+However, SDCWA has no pipeline network to transport this water from IID and so currently can only use Metropolitan’s facilities.
+Metropolitan subsequently agreed to accommodate SDCWA’s request to exchange the IID water for Metropolitan water, at a set price.
+While the IID water comes from the Colorado River Aqueduct, the water that Metropolitan delivers to SDCWA in its place has less salinity and is a blend of both Colorado River and Northern California water.
+SDCWA’s lawsuit now seeks to change the agreed price structure to receive that water.
+If successful, SDCWA’s lawsuit would shift the cost of delivering SDCWA's exchange water to consumers in Los Angeles, Orange, Ventura, Riverside and San Bernardino counties.
 This cost would be tens of millions of dollars.
-Consumers in those areas are not inclined to pay for SDCWA’s additional reliability.
+SDCWA claims the cost would be well over $1 billion.
+Consumers in those areas are not inclined to pay for SDCWA’s business decision to pay more to purchase and exchange IID water.

 Transporting Water: The Primary Cost